RadicalMilitantLibrary/manual/readingclub-man.markdown

 That's almost it.

 * If you are still having problems, pm  more experienced [librarians](http://c3jemx2ube5v5zpg.onion/?function=librarians).
-* If you have any suggestions for the manual, have a look on the [git-repository of the manual](https://gitlab.com/lazy-book-crowd/jrc-manual/).
+* If you have any suggestions for the manual, have a look on the [git-repository of the manual](https://github.com/RadicalMilitantLibrary/manual/).
-* For suggestions/feature requests for the system, think about reading other ideas or [even writing an issue](https://gitlab.com/lazy-book-crowd/lazy-reading-club/issues).
-If it is urgent, pm *Jotunbane*.
+* For suggestions/feature requests for the system, think about reading other ideas or [even writing an issue](https://github.com/RadicalMilitantLibrary/www/issues).
+If it is urgent, simply contact *Jotunbane*.
-* Or even better, contact via the IRC as mentioned in the section [How to contact] above.
+* contact is possible via PM, or other ways mentioned in the section [How to contact] above.
 * Use keybindings (aka shortcuts) for styles as discribed in [determine shortcuts for styles] - it will help a lot and you will be a lot faster.
 * When you have done more than 10 books.
 PM me.
 I will show you more advanced ways of accomplishing the task.